 #1 – Have a Pre-Start Day

-You want to get your project manager fully on board with your other workers.
+You want to get the project manager fully on board with other workers.
 In order to do this, you must ease them into the role.
 Get them used to the day to day procedures by having a pre-start day.

-Your manager will be in charge of keeping your workers organized.
+The manager will be in charge of keeping workers organized.
 They need to get to know the ins and outs as well as you do.

-You might have a specific training process that you would like your manager to go through.
+You might have a specific onboarding process that you would like the manager to go through.
 Let them view the documentation beforehand to highlight any skills gaps.
-This will help you prepare for any needed training when the time comes.
-It will also allow the both of you to adjust for the gaps in the upcoming training schedule.
+This will help you prepare for any needed onboarding when the time comes.
+It will also allow the both of you to adjust for the gaps in the upcoming onboarding schedule.
 This is the best way to be more productive when they begin actual work.

 Meet and Greet

-Prepare for your manager’s first day by getting with your workers.
+Prepare for the manager’s first day by getting with workers.
 Remind them that the new manager will be coming in on a certain day.
 Make sure they know to say “hello” and be warm and welcoming.
-This will ensure your new manager feels at ease.
+This will ensure the new manager feels at ease.
 It isn’t easy coming into a managerial role from outside the company.
-Your workers possibly have a lot of responsibilities going on throughout the day.
-This gentle reminder to be consciously open will make your new worker feel more at home.
+Workers possibly have a lot of responsibilities going on throughout the day.
+This gentle reminder to be consciously open will make the new worker feel more at home.
 This way, the manager will feel confident in taking on the new role.

 #2 – Introduction to Workers

-Another great way to introduce them to your workers is to send a company-wide email.
-This should go out on the first official day, welcoming your new project manager into the fold.
+Another great way to introduce them to the workers is to send a company-wide email.
+This should go out on the first official day, welcoming the new project manager into the fold.
 You have already solidified their role to them personally.
 Now you’re going to solidify their role to the rest of the wrokers.
 Emphasize how they are going to make a great addition.

-Better still, have one of your best workers be a ‘tour guide’ for your new project manager.
-Allow them to stroll around and get to know all of your staff.
+Better still, have one of the best workers be a ‘tour guide’ for the new project manager.
+Allow them to stroll around and get to know all the workers.
 Have them show the new manager where to find all the tools and resources that they might need.
-If you are dealing with virtual workers, have your chosen worker set up group chats or video calls.
-This will help them to walk your project manager through the system.
+If you are dealing with virtual workers, have the worker set up group chats or video calls.
+This will help them to walk the project manager through the system.
 This becomes a social experiment you can take advantage of.
-Your entire workforce can be included to make your new manager feel at home.
+The entire workforce can be included to make the new manager feel at home.

 3# – Give Them Clear Instructions